Lyme Disease

 Credit: James Gathany / Centers for Disease Control and Prevention's Public Health Image Library

-The most common sign of infection is a red target-like rash called erythema migrans which begins at the site of a tick bite about a week after it has occurred.
-The rash is not usually itchy or painful, however, approximately 25–50% of infected people do not develop a rash.
+The most common sign of early localised infection is a red target-like rash called erythema migrans (EM) which begins at the site of a tick bite about a week after it has occurred.
+The rash is not usually itchy or painful, however, approximately 20–30% of infected people do not develop a rash (21) and misidentification of EM is relatively common.(22)

 • Fatigue